 We are committed to ensuring that cargoes are not unduly delayed and the whole examination process is streamlined.
 As a result, daily planning of the examination areas takes place, in collaboration with the relevant Authorities.

 EXCEEDING EU GUIDELINES

-The Port of Felixstowe has invested in the creation of two purpose-built BIP areas to enable specialist inspections to take place – the Temperature Controlled Examination Facility (TCEF) and the Ambient Temperature Examination Facility (ATEF).
-Both of these areas comfortably exceed EU guidelines for Border Inspection Posts.
+The Port of Felixstowe has invested in the creation of two purpose-built BCP areas to enable specialist inspections to take place – the Temperature Controlled Examination Facility (TCEF) and the Ambient Temperature Examination Facility (ATEF).
+Both of these areas comfortably exceed EU guidelines for Border?Control Posts.

 The examination area also allows the presentation of containers to a state-of-the-art X-Ray scanning machine, based permanently on the port and controlled by UK Border Force.

 The examinations undertaken in the TCEF are usually of products of animal origin, and are predominantly called for by the Port Health Authority.

 The TCEF is divided into two inspection areas.
 The first of these is a five-bay facility, used to examine cargoes for human consumption – largely fish and chicken.
 The other area has two bays, and is used for the inspection of cargoes not for human consumption, such as fishmeal and pet food.

 The Port’s designated ATEF is housed within a large warehouse known as 70 Shed.
 It is split into?multiple specific bays (6 bays - Animal Origin Food Facility, 3 bays - Micro Examination Food Facility, 7 bays - General Food Facility and 4 bays - Allergen Facility)? and facilitates the examination of products of animal origin, such as canned tuna, gelatine and corned beef, as well as examination of foodstuffs not of animal origin, such as nuts and fruit.